scotws/RISC-V-tests/docs/riscv_howto_syscalls.md

 buffer (in other words, a string) and the number of characters in that string to be printed.
 The [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) can be the Standard Output.
 Note the string is not zero-terminated.
-In other words, this is very much like the `(addr n)` structure of Forth strings.
+In other words, this is very much like the `(addr n)` structure of Forth strings, though the C people would probably never admit that.

 ## RISC-V calling conventions